 Changing your own spark plugs is a rite of passage among gearheads.
 It shows you’re fully aware that your car needs basic maintenance to stay in tip-top shape, and that you’re ready to tackle it yourself.
 Congratulations if you’ve gotten this far.

-How often you need to change your spark plugs largely depends on the kind of car you drive, and the type of plugs currently installed in your engine.
+How often you need to change your spark plugs largely depends on the kind of car you drive and the type of plugs currently installed in your engine.
 Typically, replacement intervals vary between 30,000 and 100,000 miles, but check your owner’s manual if you’re not sure.

-Where to find your spark plugs
+Step 1: Find your spark plugs

 You also need to check what kind of spark plugs your engine uses, and how many it needs.
 Usually, the number of spark plugs is equal to the number of cylinders.
 If you’re driving a humble four-banger, you’ll need four spark plugs.
 If you’re rolling around with a V12 under the hood, you’ll need 12.
 That’s not always the case, however.
 Some engines — such as a few Mercedes V6s — use two spark plugs per cylinder.
-Again, consult your owner’s manual or web browser to be sure.
+Again, consult your owner’s manual or the web to be sure.

-You’ll need a spark plug socket and either a spark plug gauge or a feeler gauge to ensure you have the proper gap.
+Found ’em?
+Good, let’s get started.
+The only tools you need are a spark plug socket for removal and installation and either a spark plug or feeler gauge to ensure you have the proper gap.
 A ratchet is optional, and we highly recommend you either buy or borrow a torque wrench for reassembly.

-Remove miscellaneous debris from the area around the spark plug using a clean rag or compressed air to ensure nothing falls in the cylinder when the spark plug is out.
+Remove miscellaneous debris from the area around each spark plug using a clean rag or compressed air to ensure nothing falls in the cylinder when the spark plug is out.
 Trust us, you don’t want that.
 Once the well is clean, loosen the plug using the socket.
 Odds are it’s tight, so getting it out might require some elbow grease.
 This is where a ratchet will make your life easier.
-Remember: righty tighty, lefty loosey.
+Remember: Righty tighty, lefty loosey.

 Use the gauge to gap the new spark plug correctly before you install it.
 The gap specification refers to the space between the two electrodes.
 It varies from car to car, but it usually falls between 0.02 and 0.06 inches.
 Getting the gap right the first time saves you a tremendous amount of trouble, so ask a dealer, your local auto parts store, or Google for the correct measurement if you’re not absolutely certain.
 Precision is the name of the game here.

 You’re ready to install the spark plug once the gap is set.
 Assembly is the reverse of disassembly, but we recommend using a torque wrench to ensure the plug is tightened properly.
-Tightening it by feel is best left to the pros, because a plug that’s too tight or too loose will inevitably cause damage.
+Tightening it by feel is best left to the pros, because a plug that’s too tight or too loose will inevitably cause expensive, time-consuming damage.